Can Language Models Boost the Power of Randomized Experiments Without Statistical Bias?: Simulation studies

 \section{Simulation studies}

 In this section, we evaluate the performance of CALM based on synthetic data calibrated from the BRIGHTEN study \citep{pratap2022real}, which is an RCT with both structured and unstructured data.
 Before detailing our complete simulation design and results, we briefly summarize the key findings from our simulation studies as follows: First, CALM-based methods consistently exhibit higher estimation efficiency compared to AIPW-based methods, while maintaining statistical inferential validity (Figure~\ref{fig:sim-fig-2-benchmark}).
-Second, when AIPW is augmented with few-shot-learning-based counterfactual predictions as covariates, it shows substantial bias and leads to coverage probabilities declining as the number of few-shot examples grows, leading to systematic under-coverage (Figures~\ref{fig:sim-fig-2-benchmark}D).
-Third, the heterogeneous calibration weighting mechanism in CALM selectively leverages LLM-based predictions where they align most closely with observed outcomes.
-This adaptive borrowing mechanism across covariate strata results in substantial variance reduction compared to other benchmark methods.
+Second, when AIPW is augmented with few-shot-learning-based counterfactual predictions as covariates, it shows substantial bias and leads to coverage probabilities declining as the number of few-shot examples grows, leading to systematic under-coverage (Figures~\ref{fig:sim-fig-2-benchmark}D). {Third, CALM's efficiency gain is present regardless of whether unstructured covariates are incorporated, suggesting that the improvement does not arise simply from adding extra unstructured information but from intrinsic information gain encoded in the pre-trained LLMs (Figure~\ref{fig:sim-fig-4-role-of-Z}).
+Lastly, the heterogeneous calibration weighting mechanism in CALM selectively leverages LLM-based predictions where they align most closely with observed outcomes.
+This adaptive borrowing mechanism across covariate strata results in substantial variance reduction compared to other benchmark methods (Figure~\ref{fig:sim-fig-3-calibration-weight}).}